 1. Position VDU's You can have four or eight device VDU's displayed, regardless of whether you have enough devices to use them all or not.
 There are four possible configurations available.
-2 Position main view The main view can be in one of three positions.
+2. Position main view The main view can be in one of three positions.
 It can also be switched into a 'Wide angle' view by sacrificing the 'droid panels.
 The choice is yours.

-3. Movement cluster on/off

-This cluster of icons is of most use to those people using an Amiga compatible mouse.
-You can click on the movement icons to indicate the direction that you wish to move in.
+3. Movement cluster on/off This cluster of icons is of most use to those people using the Amiga mouse in preference to the keyboard for movement.
+You can left-click on the movement icons to indicate the direction that you wish to move in.
 The relevant icon will flash to indicate the movement of the 'droids.
 Turning the cluster on will reduce the size of the text window.

-A. Do settings

-This will activate the chosen Video Preferences and change the screen layout accordingly.
+A. Do settings This will activate the chosen Video Preferences and change the screen layout accordingly.
 Once done, you don't need to keep this device fitted anymore as it takes up valuable space that may be used by a more useful device later on.

-Vector Preferences

-This device allows you to adjust the level of detail used in the main view.
+Vector Preferences This device allows you to adjust the level of detail used in the main view.
 The lower the detail, the faster the game will run, but this will be at the expense of the main view's visual appeal.
-As always, the choice is yours.
+The game always configures these settings appropriate to the capabilities of your Amiga.
+However, you can adjust them if you prefer by using the device as described below.

 1. Reduce points This will reduce the number of points used on the solid polygons that define the 3D shapes.
 If you reduce the points, the 3D objects become simpler in design.
+This will have the effect of speeding up the 3D world and is best suited for machines with slower processors.
+It won't look as good though as a result.
 2. Reduce fill A special textured fill is used on many 3D objects.
 This option will alter the way the fills are used.
 3. Remove detail This option will remove any extra details that are shown in 3D and leave the view with only the bare essentials.
 4. Remove light source shading This option is self explanatory.
-This kind of shading is influenced by the direction and intensity of light sources found in the 3D world.
-A. Do settings The A button is always used to execute the current settings and change the preferences set by this device accordingly.
+This kind of shading is influenced by the direction and intensity of light sources found in the 3D world A. Do settings The A button is always used to execute the current settings and change the preferences set by this device accordingly.
 B. Font size The font size can be set to Big or Small.
 With the small setting you won't have to scroll back through text in the text window so often, but some televisions or monitors won't be able to read the text clearly.
 If this is the case, stick to the Big font which is chosen by default at the start of the game.
-C. Music on/off This doesn't have anything to do with vectors.
-You can turn the in game music on or off with this option.